 A successful reintroduction of species is dependent on that suitable habitats are available or could be restored.
-In the southwest of Sweden one project have been carried out and one is ongoing to improve the situation for the acutely endangered Noble Crayfish.
-Measures are carried out to improve survival of juvenile crayfish by creating protection and hiding places in the watercourses (2020).
+In the southwest of Sweden we have had two projects to improve the situation for the acutely endangered Noble Crayfish.
+Measures are carried out to improve survival of juvenile crayfish by creating protection and hiding places in the watercourses.